Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Numerical results

 \section{Numerical results}

-In this section, we demonstrate the effectiveness of our suggested model, \eqref{model}, in simulating the dynamics of COVID-19 transmission, accounting for environmental contamination by infected individuals and variable involved population.
-The model is fine-tuned using actual data collected from South Africa, which was obtained from the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University \cite{DataCSSE}.
+In this section, we demonstrate the capability of Model \eqref{model} to simulate the dynamics of COVID-19 transmission.
+This includes consideration for environmental contamination by infected individuals.
+Additionally, we compare the basic reproduction number, $R_0$, and its sensitivity across various scenarios and model configurations.
+The model is fine-tuned using data collected from South Africa, obtained from Johns Hopkins University's Center for Systems Science and Engineering (CSSE)~\cite{DataCSSE}.

-In March 2020, South Africa confirmed its first COVID-19 case, prompting the government to declare a National State of Disaster on March 15th, followed by a nationwide lockdown on March 26th.
-To better understand the spread of the disease in South Africa, our study focuses on simulating its propagation from the start of the lockdown measures until the end of the first peak of the epidemic, which occurred on September 22nd, 2020.
-In light of the United Nations' documentation, as reported by the Department of Economic and Social Affairs, Population Division, World Population Prospects 2022, we incorporate a birth rate of $\Lambda=19.995/1000$ (19.995 births per 1000 individuals) and a natural human death rate of $\mu=9.468/1000$, while also assuming the initial conditions $I_S(0)=17, R(0)=0$, and $D(0)=0$.
+South Africa confirmed its first case of COVID-19 in March 2020, prompting a National State of Disaster to be declared on March 15.
+A nationwide lockdown was then imposed on March 26.
+To better understand the spread of the disease in South Africa, our study focuses on simulating its propagation from the start of the lockdown measures until the end of the first peak of the epidemic, which occurred on September 22, 2020.
+In light of the United Nations documentation, as reported by the Department of Economic and Social Affairs, Population Division, World Population Prospects 2022, we incorporate a birth rate of $\Lambda=19.995/1000$ (19.995 births per 1000 individuals) and a natural human death rate of $\mu=9.468/1000$, while also assuming the initial conditions $I_S(0)=17, R(0)=0$, and $D(0)=0$, based on the early phase of the epidemic.

+We determine the remaining parameter values and initial conditions by fitting model \eqref{model} to the available data: daily new confirmed cases, recovered individuals, and deceased individuals.
+For parameters \(\mu_p\), \(\phi_1\), \(\phi_2\), \(\beta_1\), \(\beta_2\), \(\delta\), \(\psi\), \(\omega\), \(\sigma\), \(\gamma_S\), \(\gamma_A\), \(\eta_S\), \(\eta_A\), we assume truncated normal distributions.
+These parameters must fall within a certain range of 0 to 1.
+The prior for the initial susceptible population, \(S(0)\), is set to a truncated normal distribution with a wide range (1000 to 1500000) and large deviation, reflecting the variability in population sizes for different regions or countries.
+The initial conditions for exposed, \(E(0)\), asymptomatic infectious, \(I_A(0)\), and pathogen presence, \(W(0)\), compartments are also set to truncated normal distributions.
+These distributions have ranges reflecting possible small initial values (0 to 300), based on the early phase of an epidemic when these compartments start to grow.